-Safety precautions for driving
+Safety precautions for running the engine

 Daily maintenance

 Always carry out a visual inspection of the engine and engine compartment before starting the engine or when the engine has been switched off after operation.

 This inspection should be done to detect fuel, oil or coolant leaks, or anything else that may require corrective action.